 Dry, canned or raw?
 All are fine choices, but each has its pros and cons.
-Dry dog food is convenient to store, but you should at least supplement with canned, raw or homemade food, according to experts such as the editors of Whole Dog Journal, "The Dog Bible" author Tracie Hotchner and DogAware.com's Mary Straus.
+Dry dog food is the least expensive to buy among foods of equal quality, and more convenient to store, but you should at least supplement with canned, raw or homemade food, according to experts such as DogFoodAdvisor.com's Mike Sagman and DogAware.com's Mary Straus.

 Canned food tends to be higher-meat, lower-carb and contains fewer preservatives than dry (because the canning process itself acts as a preservative).
 Canned dog food also lets dogs get more moisture from their food, which helps them stay properly hydrated and benefits the urinary tract.

 Which life stage?
 Only two life-stage designations have any real meaning: puppy and adult dog.
 Those are the only two regulated by AAFCO.
 Puppy formulas generally have more calories and protein.
 Products labeled "senior" or "large breed" simply meet requirements for regular adult food.
 There's nothing regulating those additional terms when they're used on dog food packaging.

 Observe your dog carefully when trying a new food.
 Some dogs need more protein and some need less, just as some dogs need to eat more than others, depending on activity level.
 Look for changes in coat and skin, along with stool consistency.